msi-ris/Tutorials/rnaseq_cmd.md

 For this tutorial, we will be using a GTF annotation file that was specially-prepared for use with the HISAT2 index.
-For an analysis of a real dataset, you will need to use a GTF that comes with a reference genome assembly.
-RISDB contains GTF files that are compatible with the collection of HISAT2 genome indices.
+For an analysis of a real dataset, you will need to use a GTF that comes with a reference genome assembly. bioref contains GTF files that are compatible with the collection of HISAT2 genome indices.
 This is covered in [Part 2.4](#2.4).

-### <a name="3.4"></a>Part 3.4: RISDB Collection of Indices
+### <a name="3.4"></a>Part 3.4: `bioref` Collection of Indices
 For researchers working on MSI systems, a collection of reference genome indices and annotations for most model species is available in the following
 directory:

 ```
-/common/risdb/ensembl
+/common/bioref/ensembl
 ```

 These are organized by Ensembl section, and we maintain the following sections:

 - `main`: Model organisms and vertebrates
+- `grch37`: GRCh37 build of the human genome
 - `fungi`: Fungi
-- `metazoa`: Invertebrate and other animals
+- `metazoa`: Invertebrates and other animals
 - `plants`: Green plants and algae
 - `protists`: Organisms colloquially known as "protists"